MartinStokroos/nexus_base_ros/README.md

 # ROS wheelbase controller for the NEXUS Omni 4-Wheeled Mecanum Robot

+This branch is currently under development for ROS Noetic.
+The project is now in the testing phase.

 ![4WD Mecanum Wheel Mobile Arduino based Robotics Car](4WD_Mecanum_Wheel_Robotics_Car.jpg  "4WD Mecanum Wheel Mobile Arduino based Robotics Car")

 ## Required hardware
-This wheel controller has been developed for the 4WD Mecanum Wheel Mobile Arduino Robotics Car 10011 from [NEXUS ROBOT](https://www.nexusrobot.com/product/4wd-mecanum-wheel-mobile-arduino-robotics-car-10011.html)
+This wheel controller has been developed for the 4WD Mecanum Wheel Mobile Arduino Robotics Car 10011 from [NEXUS ROBOT](https://www.nexusrobot.com/product/4wd-mecanum-wheel-mobile-arduino-robotics-car-10011.html).

 For teleoperation of the Nexus wheelbase a (wireless) game pad like the Logitech F710 is recommended.
-The base controller runs on a PC or a Raspberry Pi 3B with ROS Melodic (-desktop) installed.
-To install  ROS Melodic on a Rasberry Pi, it is recommended to start with [Ubuntu MATE 20.04](https://ubuntu-mate.org/).
+The base controller runs on a PC or a Raspberry Pi 3B with ROS [Noetic](http://wiki.ros.org/noetic/Installation/Ubuntu) (ROS-Base) installed.
+To install  ROS Noetic on a Rasberry Pi, it is recommended to start with [Ubuntu Server 20.04 for ARM](https://ubuntu.com/download/server/arm).
+Preferably install a lightweight desktop and a remote desktop server like X2GO.

 Logitech F710 | ROS Noetic
 ------------- | -----------
 ![Logitech F710](Logitech_F710.jpg  "Logitech F710") | ![ROS Noetic](Noetic.png  "ROS Noetic")

-Clone this package in your *workspace_name/src* directory.
+Clone the *nexus-base-ros* package in your *workspace_name/src* directory.

 ## Installing ROS dependencies
-This project has been tested with ROS Melodic.
+This project has been tested with ROS Noetic.
 The project uses an external C++ library.
 Clone the required PID_Library in `nexus_base_ros/lib` directory:

  `git clone https://github.com/MartinStokroos/PID_Controller.git`